evansd/whitenoise/docs/django.rst

    application = get_wsgi_application()
    application = DjangoWhiteNoise(application)

-That's it!
-WhiteNoise will now serve your static files.
+That's it: WhiteNoise will now serve your static files.
 However, for anything other than a quick demo site you'll want to proceed to step 3 and enabled gzipping and caching.